 Research has shown(9) that taking blood pressure medications before bedtime cuts the risk of heart problems by almost 50%.
-What's more, research has shown(10) that the effects of reishi on blood pressure are similar to a medication known as losartan—losartan is a drug used in the management of hypertension disease or condition.
+Moreover, research has shown(10) that the effects of Reishi on blood pressure are similar to a medication known as losartan—losartan is a drug used to manage hypertension.

 8. Fatigue Reduction And Energy Benefits

-Unlike when you are taking reishi products for brain function or for sleeping purposes, when you are taking reishi other supplements to enjoy a better workout and improve your energy in the gym, you will need to take the mushroom just before the workout.
-For example, if your workout is at 2 pm, you will want to take reishi at least a few hours before the session.
+When taking Reishi to enjoy a better workout and improve your energy in the gym, you will need to take the mushroom just before the training.
+For example, if your workout is at 2 pm, you will want to take Reishi at least a few hours before the session.

 9. Asthma Benefits

 Research has shown that the reishi mushroom can alleviate asthma symptoms.
-While most people take reishi afew hours before bed to improve their sleep cycles, people who often deal with asthma take the mushroom specifically to avoid the bad symptoms.
+While most people take Reishi a few hours before bed to improve their sleep cycles, people who often deal with asthma take the mushroom specifically to avoid the nasty symptoms.

 Dosage Of Reishi

 The nutritional value of one ounce of reishi mushroom has 10kcals and 1g of protein with 2 g of carbohydrates.
-The mushroom also has a low glycemic index, making it suitable for diabetics wanting to treat their insomnia or enhance the function of their immune and circulatory systems.
+The mushroom also has a low glycemic index, making it suitable for people with diabetes.
 Reishi is also gluten-free.

-When beginning to take reishi for the first time, it is recommended to start with a reishi powder or tincture rather than fresh mushroom.
+When taking Reishi for the first time, start with a reishi powder or tincture rather than a fresh mushroom.
 This is mainly because of the texture and taste of fresh reishi mushrooms.

-Since the tolerance of any new supplement by the body cannot be predicted, it is important to start with the lowest dose of powder.
-In this case, starting with only one scoop of reishi powder is recommended.
+To avoid the side effects of Reishi, start with the lowest powder dose.
+In this case, start with only one scoop of reishi powder.
 Based on the visible results, the dosage can be increased or maintained.

-The dosage of reishi also depends on the desired benefit of reishi.
-Certain benefits such as treatment and management of certain ailments require a higher dose, but again, the dose should be increased gradually and not drastically.
+The dosage of Reishi also depends on the desired benefit of Reishi.
+Certain benefits, such as treatment and management of specific ailments, require a higher dose, but the dose should be increased gradually and not drastically.

-Before using reishi mushroom, we would recommend seeking individual medical advice or talking to a healthcare professional to avoid dealing with potential side effects of the medicinal fungus.
-While the mushroom has been approved by the food and drug administration for its numerous advantages, it is still important to keep in mind that going beyond the recommended dosage may produce negative results.
-Working with a doctor or a healthcare professional should help you ensure you are using the right dosage.
+Before using reishi mushrooms, we recommend seeking individual medical advice or talking to a healthcare professional.
+Remember that going beyond the recommended dosage may produce negative results.
+Working with a doctor or a healthcare professional should help you ensure you are using the proper dosage.

 Does Reishi Make You Sleepy?